j5ik2o/aws-gatling-tools/README.md

 # aws-gatling-tools

-aws-gatling-tools is the aws stress-test tool used by [gatling](https://gatling.io/).
-This system can perform stress-tests using processes on Fargate, output the report to S3, and notify the report url to chats.
+`aws-gatling-tools` is an AWS stress testing tool used by gatling](https://gatling.io/) to perform stress tests using processes on Fargate, output reports to S3, and notify chats of the URL of the report.

 <img src="https://raw.githubusercontent.com/j5ik2o/aws-gatling-tools/master/doc/system-layout.png"/>